 If I wanted to build the best paintball mask: what would it be?
 It would be lightweight, yet be built from high-quality materials, it would have good ventilation, quick change lenses and would be priced under $100.
 Does the Ascend ticks all the boxes for my perfect mask?

 I’m a huge fan of the JT ProFlex and Empire E-Flex masks.
 I like how the E-Flex and ProFlex are a bit wider than normal.
 The wider fit takes most of the pressure off of my ears and makes the mask fit a bit looser.

 The Vio Ascend uses the same exact goggle frame as the other Vio, the mask is about 3/4 inch wider than the other higher-end Vios.
-This slight difference, makes all the difference.
+This slight difference makes all the difference.
 The Ascend feels like a completely different mask.
-The Ascend fits much more loose on my head, rather than snugly fitting like the Contour or XS.
+The Ascend fits much looser on my head, rather than snugly fitting like the Contour or XS.
 The Ascend now feels much more like my E-Flex or ProFlex.

 The wider fit makes the mask much more comfortable, but if you have a small head than the Ascend may not fit you that well.

 When I first saw the Ascend, it looked like it was going to breathe well.
 Thankfully my eyes were right and the Ascend breathes fantastically.
 The Vio Ascend breathes better than almost all the other masks on the market, excluding the ProFlex and E-Flex.
-The large amount of vents on the front allow air to enter and exit very well.
+A large number of vents on the front allow air to enter and exit very well.

 Really, I’m shocked at how well the Ascend breathes.
 I have just gotten so used to the newer more modern paintball masks not breathing well.

 The lens system on the Ascend shouldn’t be a huge surprise for anyone that is familiar with Virtue masks.
 The Ascend uses the same great lenses and lens retention system that is found in the Contour, Extend and XS masks.